SPECIAL CITY COUNCIL MEETING

 Rich Knapp, City Accountant

 Others: Eric Johnson

 SPECIAL COUNCIL MEETING

-1. This meeting of the City Council of the City of Cedar Hills, having been posted throughout the City and the press notified, was called to order 7:13 p.m. by Mayor McGee.
+1. This special meeting of the City Council of the City of Cedar Hills, having been posted throughout the City and the press notified, was called to order BY Mayor McGee at 7:10 p.m.

 Pledge of Allegiance

 2. Motion to go into Executive Session, Pursuant to Utah State Code 52-4-5 (7:11 p.m.)